 The other day I was walking around the middle of Melbourne and on two opposite corners there were two groups of people.
-On one corner were a few men of the Islamic faith hand out pamphlets and talking to people.
-On there other were two people with loud speakers condemning the men on the other side of the street to hell in the name of Jesus.
+On one corner were a few men of the Islamic faith handing out pamphlets and talking to people.
+On the other were two people with loud-speakers condemning the men on the other side of the street to hell in the name of Jesus.
 I was quite saddened by what I saw.
 As a Christian I must say I felt a little embarrassed about how these people were putting down our Muslim brothers.

 I see it on the Internet everyday, when I go out in the street, hear it in conversations and see it in the media.
 I really don't like it when people decide that someone else is doctrinally wrong and they need to bring them down.
 I don't see a problem with discussion about religion; I quite often talk to those of other faiths about issues of doctrine and by the end I usually feel uplifted by it.
 But I think that those who follow a faith and discuss their beliefs with those of another aren't really the root of this issue.
 There are, course like I saw in the street, exceptions to this but I feel that in Australia there is a general fear or dislike towards religion.

 I was speaking to a Stake President (leader of a a number of congregations in the LDS Church) over the weekend about a few things.
 He mentioned that he had met with a member of parliament to discuss some important issues facing the church and they started down an interesting tangent.
 He mentioned that they spoke about how most people in Australia followed a faith of some description 30 years ago and now those who follow some kind of religious belief is sharply declining and those who actively participate is a smaller fraction of that again.
 Furthermore they reflected about how much the morality within society has degraded within that time as well.